 This is the eighth and final in a series of posts discussing the Slippery Slope, how it works, and how you might be able to avoid sliding down it if you don’t want to.
+I’ve focused on people who grew up as boys and feel a desire to be women, but I hope that some of what I wrote is helpful for people who grew up as girls and feel a desire to be men or nonbinary.
 You can read the first installment here.
 I have already written the entire article in long form, if you want to read the whole thing right away.

 Here, as promised, are a few strategies that I have developed over the years to keep myself relatively stable.
 I can’t say they’ve worked completely for me: I’m further down the slope than I’d like to be.
 I can’t promise they’ll work for you, but I hope some of you will find them useful.